A number of potential bearing surfaces can be considered in a hip replacement.

 Fracture of a first generation ceramic femoral head

 Ceramic debris is seen within the surrounding soft tissues

-More recent developments in ceramic technology have reduced the rate of femoral head fracture enormously.
-Similarly, an understanding of just how important it is that ceramic bearings are perfectly aligned and that the ceramic liners are perfectly positioned inside the metal shell within the pelvis has led to reduced concern of ceramic bearing failure.
+More recent developments in ceramic technology, and particularly the introduction of ‘Delta’ ceramic, have reduced the rate of femoral head fracture enormously.
+Similarly, an understanding of just how important it is that ceramic bearings are perfectly aligned and that the ceramic liners are perfectly positioned inside the uncemented shell has led to reduced concern of ceramic bearing failure.

-Theoretically, therefore, the overall effect of a ‘ceramic on ceramic’ bearing is a better, safer range of movement with a reduced wear rate.
+Theoretically, therefore, the overall effect of a ‘ceramic on ceramic’ bearing has been a better, safer range of movement with the ability to use a relatively large head size and with reduced wear rate.

-It is my opinion that any surgeon who carries out any number of hip replacements should have experience and understanding of all of the different bearing surface options to allow the patient and surgeon in consultation to make a sound, evidence-based decision in each and every circumstance.
+It is my opinion that any surgeon who carries out a number of hip replacements should have experience and understanding of all of the various bearing surface options to allow the patient and surgeon in consultation to make a sound, evidence-based decision in each and every circumstance.